On Graphical Models via Univariate Exponential Family Distributions: Experiments

 \subsection{Simulation Studies}

-We provide a small simulation study that corroborates our sparsistency results; specifically Corollary~\ref{Cor:Ising} for the exponential graphical model, where node conditional distributions follow an exponential distribution, and Corollary~\ref{Cor:Poisson} for the Poisson graphical model, where node conditional distributions follow a Poisson distribution.
-We instantiated the corresponding exponential and Poisson graphical model distributions in \eqref{EqnExp} and \eqref{EqnPoisson} for lattice (4 nearest neighbor) graphs, with varing number of nodes, $p \in \{64,100,169,225\}$, and with identical edge weights for all edges.
-We generated i.i.d. samples from these distributions using Gibbs sampling.
-We repeated each simulation 50 times and measured the empirical probability over the 50 trials that our penalized graph estimate in \eqref{EqnGraphEstimate} successfully recovered all edges.
-We solved our sparsity-constrained $M$-estimation problem by setting $\lambda_n$ to a constant factor of $\sqrt{\frac{\log p}{n}}$, following our corollaries.
+We provide a small simulation study that corroborates our sparsistency results; specifically Corollary~\ref{Cor:Ising} for the exponential graphical model, where node-conditional distributions follow an exponential distribution, and Corollary~\ref{Cor:Poisson} for the Poisson graphical model, where node-conditional distributions follow a Poisson distribution.
+We instantiated the corresponding exponential and Poisson graphical model distributions in \eqref{EqnExp} and \eqref{EqnPoisson} for 4 nearest neighbor lattice graphs ($d=4$), with varying number of nodes, $p \in \{64,100,169,225\}$, and with identical edge weights for all edges: for exponential MRF, $\theta^*_r = 0.1$ and $\theta^*_{rt} =1$, and, for Poisson MRF, $\theta^*_r = 2$ and $\theta^*_{rt} =-0.1$.
+We generated i.i.d. samples from these distributions using Gibbs sampling, and solved our sparsity-constrained $M$-estimation problem by setting $\lambda_n = c \sqrt{\frac{\log p}{n}}$, following our corollaries; $c = 3$ for exponential MRF, and 15 for Poisson MRF.
+We repeated each simulation 50 times and measured the empirical probability over the 50 trials that our penalized graph estimate in \eqref{EqnGraphEstimate} successfully recovered all edges, that is, $P(\hat{E} = E^*)$.
 The left panels of Figure~\ref{Fig:4nn_exponential} and Figure~\ref{Fig:4nn_poisson} show the empirical probability of successful edge recovery.
-In the right panel, we plot the empirical probability against a re-scaled sample size $\beta = n/(c \log p)$ for some constant $c$.
-According to our corollaries, this rescaled sample size, as a function of $n$ and $p$, drives the probability of success in recovering the graph structure.
-Thus, we would expect the empirical curves for different problem sizes to align with this re-scaled sample-size on the horizontal axis, a result clearly seen in the right panels of Figure 1.
+In the right panel, we plot the empirical probability against a re-scaled sample size $\beta = n/(\log p)$.
+According to our corollaries, the sample size $n$ required for successful graph structure recovery scales logarithmically with the number of nodes $p$.
+Thus, we would expect the empirical curves for different problem sizes to more closely align with this re-scaled sample size on the horizontal axis, a result clearly seen in the right panels of Figure 1.
 This small numerical study thus corroborates our theoretical sparsistency results.